1. REALTORS® and Real Estate Agents

 3. Search Online for Agent Listings

-There are plenty of Web sites that will refer agents to you but that is no assurance of quality.
-The agents they refer are those who have paid the Web site owners a fee to be listed in their directory.
-A better bet is to Google the top real estate companies in your area, go to those Web sites and look up profiles of individual agents at offices near you.
-Agents who are experienced will tell you but newer agents might have more time to spend with you.
-Look for customer testimonials.
+There are plenty of websites that will refer agents to you but that is no assurance of quality.
+The agents they refer are those who have paid the website owners a fee to be listed in their directory.
+A better bet is to Google the top real estate companies in your area, go to those websites and look up profiles of individual agents at offices near you.
+Agents who are experienced will tell you in plain view on their websites, but newer agents might have more time to spend with you.
+Look for customer reviews.

 4. Attend Open Houses

 By going to open houses, you can meet real estate agents in a non-threatening working environment and interact with them.
 Collect business cards and make notes on them.
 If you're thinking about selling your home, pay attention to how the agent is showing the home.
 Is she polite and informative; appear knowledgeable?
 Does she hand out professional-looking promotional material about the home?
 Is she trying to sell features of the home?
 Or is she sitting in a corner reading a book, ignoring you?